prantoamt/etl-pipeline-runner/README.md

 ## Contributing
 This is an open source project and I welcome contributions.
-Please submit an issue first and make a feature branch assiciated to the issue.
+Please create an issue first and make a feature branch assiciated to the issue.

 ## Local Development Setup